 We provide practical, financial and emotional support to patients and their wider families as we recognise the huge strain and uncertainty arising from having a sick child.

-By working with ward staff we can help alleviate some of the challenges of being, or supporting, a long stay in-patient.
+By working with ward staff and other charities we can help alleviate some of the challenges of being, or supporting, a long stay in-patient.

 How you can make a difference